haxe-utest/utest/README.md

 ```
 In this example tests from `some.pack.TestCase2` will be executed only if there were no failures in `some.pack.TestCase1`.

+## Ignore dependencies

+If for some reason you want to run a test regardless the outcome of the tests it depends on, you can use `-D UTEST_IGNORE_DEPENDS` define or set an environment variable with the same name.

 ## Running single test from a test suite.

 Adding `-D UTEST_PATTERN=pattern` to the compilation flags makes UTest to run only tests which have names matching the `pattern`.
 The pattern could be a plain string or a regular expression without delimiters.